Dynamical phase transitions in quantum spin models with antiferromagnetic long-range interactions: Quench dynamics

 In the case of FM interactions ($J>0$), the LMG model has a second-order phase transition at the quantum critical point $\Gamma_\text{c}^\text{e}=J/2$,\cite{Botet1982,Botet1983} with a corresponding dynamical critical point $\Gamma_\text{c}^\text{d}=(\Gamma_\text{i}+\Gamma_\text{c}^\text{e})/2$, for quenches starting at $\Gamma_\text{i}\leq\Gamma_\text{c}^\text{e}$, and $\Gamma_\text{c}^\text{d}=\Gamma_\text{c}^\text{e}$, for quenches starting at $\Gamma_\text{i}\geq\Gamma_\text{c}^\text{e}$.\cite{Homrighausen2017,Lang2017} In the case of AF interactions ($J<0$), the LMG model exhibits a first-order phase transition at the quantum critical point $\Gamma_\text{c}^\text{e}=0$.\cite{Vidal2004,Chen2009}

 We now focus on the case of AF interactions and, without loss of generality, we set in the following $J=-1$.
 The conservation of total spin length $S$ for $\alpha=0$ has a major impact on the return rate.
-In case of a thermal initial state, it has been argued that the (interferometric) return rate employed here is unsuitable for the description of dynamical phase transitions.\cite{Lang2017,Sedlmayr2018} Instead, the Loschmidt amplitude should be replaced by the fidelity of the initial and final density matrix, or similarly by the quantum return rate obtained from the sum of all Loschmidt amplitudes within the subspaces of fixed spin.\cite{Lang2017} However, for the present case of a pure initial state, the situation is quite different.
-The fidelity return rate coincides with the definition \eqref{eq:defLE}, but the geometric connection with the quantum return rate is lost as the corresponding wave package on the Bloch sphere is extremely broad, thereby breaking the semiclassical picture that connected the return rates in the first place.\cite{Lang2018} It is, however, possible to recover a geometric interpretation as follows.
+In case of a thermal initial state, it has been argued that the (interferometric) return rate employed here is unsuitable for the description of dynamical phase transitions.\cite{Lang2017,Sedlmayr2018} Instead, the Loschmidt amplitude should be replaced by the fidelity of the initial and final density matrix, or similarly by summing all Loschmidt amplitudes within the subspaces of fixed spin.\cite{Lang2017} However, for the present case of a pure initial state, the situation is quite different.
+The fidelity return rate coincides with the definition~\eqref{eq:ReturnRate}, but the geometric connection with the quantum return rate is lost as the corresponding wave packet on the Bloch sphere is extremely broad, thereby breaking the semiclassical picture that connected the return rates in the first place.\cite{Lang2018} It is, however, possible to recover a geometric interpretation as follows.
 Consider the N\'eel-equivalent state with all up-spins sorted to the left,

 The collective spin operators can be split into operators acting exclusively on either the left or the right part of the system ($S^\alpha=S^\alpha_l+S^\alpha_r$) such that the Hamiltonian \eqref{eq:H_LMG} describes two coupled LMG models, each with half the original spin length